 Mistaken identification is a leading cause of wrongful convictions in the United States.
 Eyewitness error has been cited as a principal factor in over 70% of cases overturned as a result of DNA testing.1

 The Las Vegas Metropolitan Police and other Nevada law enforcement agencies don’t intentionally rely on mistaken identity in order to get convictions.
 But they – as well as jurors – are conditioned to believe that eyewitnesses who in good faith ID suspects are correct.

-To help you better understand how we protect against mistaken eyewitness identification, our Nevada criminal defense lawyers discuss the following, below:
+To help you better understand how we protect against mistaken eyewitness identification, our Las Vegas criminal defense lawyers discuss the following, below:

 - 1. Your due process rights

 - 3. What an experienced Nevada criminal lawyer can do for you